RodrigoMoOr/sut-cs-sem5-idsdv/README.md

-# sut-cs-sem5-idsv
+# The Silesian University of Technology
+## Computer Science, BSc
+### Introduction to Data Science and Data Visualization

-Introduction to Data Science Visualization
+Introduction to Data Science and Data Visualization